 In order to use iOS Keychain services or Android Secure Shared Preferences, you can either write a bridge yourself or use a library which wraps them for you and provides a unified API at your own risk.
 Some libraries to consider:

 - react-native-sensitive-info - secure for iOS, but uses Android Shared Preferences for Android (which is not secure by default).
-There is however a fork) that uses Android Keystore
+There is however a branch that uses Android Keystore.